vikasakankshasharma-jpg/team4job/README.md

     *   Installers place bids on jobs, specifying their price and a cover letter.
     *   **AI Feature:** A "AI Bid Assistant" button helps installers craft an effective cover letter based on the job description and their own skills.
 4.  **Awarding & Payment (Job Giver):**
-    *   After the deadline, the Job Giver reviews all bids.
+    *   After the deadline, the Job Giver reviews all bids and awards the job to one installer.
-    *   They award the job to one installer. **Note:** At this stage, a real application would integrate a payment gateway.
-The Job Giver would fund the project amount, which is held securely until the job is complete.
-The application is set up to easily integrate with a provider like Cashfree or Razorpay.
+    *   **CRITICAL PAYMENT FLOW:** Upon awarding, the Job Giver funds the project amount via Cashfree Payment Gateway.
+These funds are held in a regulated escrow account managed by Cashfree (using their "Accounts" or "Easy Split" product), NOT in the platform's own bank account.
 5.  **Acceptance (Installer):**
     *   The awarded installer has 24 hours to accept or decline the job.
     *   If accepted, the job status changes to "In Progress".
 6.  **Job Completion & Payout:**
     *   The Job Giver has a 6-digit "Completion OTP".
-    *   Once the work is done, the installer enters this OTP to mark the job "Completed". **Note:** This action would trigger the payment gateway to release the funds to the installer, minus the platform's commission.
+    *   Once the work is done, the installer enters this OTP to mark the job "Completed".
+    *   **CRITICAL PAYOUT FLOW:** This OTP action triggers an API call to Cashfree's "Accounts" product to "split" the payment from escrow.
+Cashfree automatically transfers the agreed-upon amount to the installer's bank account and the platform's commission to the platform's account.

 ### Other Key Features
-*   **Secure Payments:** A placeholder for a secure payment system is integrated.
-Payments are processed upon job completion, ensuring trust for both parties.
-For this platform, **Cashfree** is recommended for its strong KYC verification tools and marketplace-friendly payment-splitting features ("Easy Split"), though Razorpay is also a viable alternative.
+*   **Compliant Payments & Payouts:** The platform uses Cashfree's **Marketplace Settlement ("Accounts" / "Easy Split")** feature.
+This ensures regulatory compliance by using Cashfree's master escrow account to hold funds, rather than holding them directly in the platform's bank account.
+This is a critical architectural choice to avoid needing a Payment Aggregator license.
 *   **Reputation System (Installers):** A points-based system.
 Installers earn points for completed jobs and good ratings, advancing through tiers (Bronze, Silver, Gold, Platinum).
 *   **Dispute Resolution:** A system for Job Givers or Installers to raise a "Job Dispute" on a project.
-Admins can review the dispute thread and mark it as resolved.
+Admins can review the dispute thread and, if necessary, trigger a full or partial refund from the escrowed funds via an API call.
 *   **Admin Dashboard:** A separate interface for Admins to view all users, all jobs, and manage disputes, coupons, and a platform blacklist.
 *   **Role-Based Access Control (RBAC):** The UI and available actions are strictly controlled based on the user's current role (Job Giver, Installer, or Admin).